Contents

 The Workflow

-So as just explained, we'll be simulating the model 2003993 AGC.
+As just explained, we'll be simulating the model 2003993 AGC.

-simulateAGC AGCMODEL SOFTWARE VERILOGPARMS
+simulateAGC AGC_MODEL SOFTWARE VERILOG_OPTIONS

-where AGCMODEL defaults to "2003993", SOFTWARE defaults to "Validation-hardware-simulation", and VERILOGPARMS (a quoted list of command-line parameters for the Verilog compiler that alter values in the test bench) is empty ("").
-By default, every signal is logged by the simulation.
-To run the simulation while accepting all of the defaults, you could use the simple command.
+where AGC_MODEL defaults to "2003993", SOFTWARE defaults to "Validation-hardware-simulation", and VERILOG_OPTIONS (a quoted list of command-line parameters for the Verilog compiler that alter values in the test bench) is empty ("").
+The settings you can include in VERILOG_OPTIONS are described in the Technical Appendix.

 simulateAGC

 This will perform the entire workflow and jump you right to the visualization of the data output by the simulation, thus avoiding the possibility of having to learn anything in the meantime.
+Among the useful files left behind are the simulation file AGC_MODEL.vvp (in case you'd like to re-run the simulation), and agc.fst (the results of the simulation run, in case you'd like to re-view them).

-What makes whole-AGC simulations trickier than single module simulations is that while the same basic workflow holds, some of the steps of the workflow are carried for each logic module comprising the circuit, while other steps combine the logic-module-specific large into single large files pertaining to the whole AGC, and yet other steps operate on those whole-AGC files.
+What makes whole-AGC simulations trickier than single module simulations is that while the same basic workflow holds, some of the steps of the workflow are carried out for each logic module comprising the circuit, while other steps combine the logic-module-specific files into single large files pertaining to the whole AGC, and yet other steps operate on those whole-AGC files.

 Thus given a particular AGC model that's a candidate for simulation, we must first have a proper idea of what schematic diagrams are specific to the logic modules in that AGC model.
 The table in the Technical Appendix informs us on this topic.
 In the case of our present example, it tells us a model 2003993 AGC has the following logic modules: